unibo-spe/spe-slides/content/10-ddd/_index.md

 - When a new order is registered, many actions should be performed in reaction

 - It must be possible to compute the actual total price of an order
-    * in a particular moment, using a particular currency
+    * at a particular moment, using a particular currency

 ---